pc2/frandom/Readme.md

 ## Build

 The Makefile will generate the host code using the code generator given in a submodule.
-So to make use of the code generation male sure to check out the repository recursively.
+So to make use of the code generation make sure to check out the repository recursively.

 The code has the following dependencies: